Language: EN

 This foreach loop will print each number in the numbers list.

 The foreach loop can also be used with custom collections that implement the IEnumerable interface.
-This includes classes such as Dictionary, HashSet, and Queue.
+This includes classes like Dictionary, HashSet, and Queue.

 Dictionary<string, int> ages = new Dictionary<string, int>